 You can customize your posts and pages directly in the WordPress editor—blocks keep layouts clean and consistent.

-We interviewed longtime WordPress users for this guide.
+Our team talked with longtime WordPress users for this guide.
 One described it as “incredibly blogger-friendly with strong SEO capabilities out of the box.”
 Many echoed the same experience after years of use.

 There is a mild learning curve—you’ll manage themes, plugins, and updates—but most newcomers get comfortable quickly, and there’s a giant community resource for help whenever you’re stuck.